 - Youth Programs

 Abbey Lincoln, 1966

 *Abbey Lincoln was born on this date in 1930.
 She was an Black singer, composer and actress.

 Born Anna Marie Wooldridge she was the daughter of a handyman and grew up with 11 brothers and sisters in rural Calvin Center, Mich.
 She discovered music early, teaching herself piano and singing in music and school.
 In the early 1950s, she headed west in search of a singing career, spending two years as a nightclub attraction in Honolulu, where she met Billie Holiday and Louis Armstrong.
-She then moved to Los Angeles, where she worked with the accomplished lyricist Bob Russell.
+She then moved to Los Angeles, where she worked with lyricist Bob Russell.
 It was at the suggestion of Russell, who had become her manager, that she took the name Abbey Lincoln, a symbolic conjoining of Westminster Abbey and Abraham Lincoln.

 In 1956, she made her first album, “Affair, a Story of a Girl in Love” (Liberty), and appeared in her first film, the Jayne Mansfield vehicle “The Girl Can’t Help It.”
 Her image in both cases was decidedly glamorous.
 Her work with Max Roach began in 1957 with the album "That's Him."
 As a young woman, Lincoln made a splash not only because of her voice, but her physical beauty.
 Early album covers featured her in slinky dresses, and she appeared in a Jayne Mansfield movie wearing the dress worn by Marilyn Monroe in "Gentlemen Prefer Blondes."